|Did this page help you? Yes | No | Tell us about it...|

 The likelihood that an email message will arrive at its intended destination.

-The location (Amazon DevPay Activity) where you manage the DevPay products you've created.
+The location (Amazon DevPay Activity) where you manage the Amazon DevPay products you've created.

-A set of one or more name/value pairs (for example, InstanceType=m1.small, or EngineName=mysql), that help to uniquely define a metric value.
+A name/value pair (for example, InstanceType=m1.small, or EngineName=mysql), that contains additional information to identify a metric.

 A place where AWS users can post technical questions and feedback to help accelerate their development efforts and to engage with the AWS community.
 The discussion forums are located at http://aws.amazon.com/forums.